mahdizareeii/Spring-Boot-Hexagonal-Architecture/README.md

 Ports define the interfaces or contracts through which the core interacts with the external world.
 They are essentially the entry and exit points for data and operations in the application.
-Ports include input ports (for receiving data or commands) and output ports (for sending data or events).
+Ports include input ports (for receiving data or commands) and output ports (for sending data, events, or notifications to external systems without knowing their specific implementations).

 ## **Adapters (Outer Layers):**